wjwat/porkpy-proposal/README.md

 * **2022-04-29 16:01PM**: Feeling pretty solid about everything even though I haven't put hand to keyboard with any code about this.
 I'm going to look at the documentation for Black now (also Flake8 which I saw mentioned somewhere.)
+* **2022-04-29 17:09PM**: Looking over the Porkbun API documentation, and using cURL to test it out.